Skip to Content

 Mild belly cramps for a while is not uncommon during the early weeks of pregnancy; So, don’t begin to feel you are losing your baby after minor stomach pain.

-However, if cramps now become very sharp, persistent and happening together with vaginal bleeding, something is wrong; and in a majority of women, it’s likely a miscarriage.
+However, if cramps now become very sharp, persistent and happening together with vaginal bleeding, something is wrong; you need to see your doctor or go to the hospital urgently to rule out a miscarriage or ectopic pregnancy.

 3. You suddenly don’t feel pregnant anymore